indieisaconcept/flic-hub-sdk-packages/packages/helpers/README.md

 const helpers = require('../helpers/main');

 helpers.registerButtonPackage('mypackagename', {
   onClick: function (config, button) {
-        console.log(config.configValue) // 1
+    console.log(config.configValue); // 1
     // do something
   },
-    onDoubleClick: function(config, button) {
+  onDoubleClick: function (config, button) {
     // do something
   },
-    onHold: function(config, button) {
+  onHold: function (config, button) {
     // do something
-    }
+  },
 });
 ```

-Each button function is passed a config object which contains configuration options extracted from the button name.
-Additionally a metadata object is passed for the current button.
+Each button function is passed a config object which contains configuration
+options extracted from the button name.
+Additionally a metadata object is passed
+for the current button.

-Packages created using this method can be used by naming your button as per the following.
+Packages created using this method can be used by naming your button as per the
+following.

 ```
 sdk://mypackagename?configValue=1&configValue=2